Spanish police raid ruling party HQ in graft probe

 He has also been charged in the slush fund case.

-(Reporting by Rodrigo de Miguel; Writing by Paul Day; Editing by Julien Toyer, John Stonestreet)
+($1 = 0.7316 euros) (Reporting by Rodrigo de Miguel; Writing by Paul Day; Editing by John Stonestreet)